+This method is called automatically whenever you start up Sibelius.
+Normally it does nothing more than add the name of the plug-in to the Plug-ins menu, although if you look at some of the supplied plug-ins you'll notice that it's sometimes also used to set default values for data variables.

+Run

-- Initialize: this method is called automatically whenever you start up Sibelius.
-Normally it does nothing more than add the name of the plug-in to the Plug-ins menu, although if you look at some of the supplied plug-ins you'll notice that it's sometimes also used to set default values for data variables. - Run: this is called when you run the plug-in, you'll be startled to hear (it's like main() in C/C++ and Java).
-In other words, when you choose Home Plug-ins Tests Test, the plug-in's Run method is called.
-If you write any other methods, you have to call them from the Run method otherwise how can they ever do anything?
+This is called when you run the plug-in, you'll be startled to hear (it's like main() in C/C++ and Java).
+In other words, when you choose Home > Plug-ins > Tests > Test, the plug-in's Run method is called.
+If you write any other methods, you have to call them from the Run method-otherwise how can they ever do anything?